Examine the Following Five Sugar Structures

 Biological Significance of Sugar Structures

 The structures of sugars directly influence their biological roles.
-Monosaccharides like glucose, fructose, and galactose are absorbed directly into the bloodstream and used for energy.
+Still, Monosaccharides like glucose, fructose, and galactose are absorbed directly into the bloodstream and used for energy.
 Disaccharides such as sucrose and lactose require enzymatic breakdown before absorption.

 Frequently Asked Questions